rigamortus/devops-projects/azuretask/README.md

 1. A NAT gateway for internet access for the VMSS subnet (VMSS were placed in a private subnet)
 1. Two public IPV4 adresses (One each for the AGW and NAT Gateway)
 1. A Network Security Group associated with the AGW subnet to allow access from Azure Loadbalancer and HTTP and HTTPS access.
-1. Shared Image Gallery and Shared Image Version.
+1. Azure Shared Image Gallery and Shared Image Version.
 1. A Traffic Manager Profile with Geo Routing Implemented
 1. A Traffic Manager Azure Endpoint pointing to the public IPV4 address associated with the AGW in East US 2 and that routes traffic from North and South America to the East US 2  region.
 1. A key vault to store the SSL certificate